FatWrinkleZ/TailoredTails/README.md

 - Environment Variables: Safely manage environment-specific configuration values using environment variables.
 - ESLint and Prettier: Maintain code quality and consistency with the help of ESLint and Prettier.

+## App Features

+- Queries dogs in shelter that is stored in a firebase collection called 'dogs'
+- Dogs have embedding in which the dimensions are directly correlated to behavioral traits
+- Survey that users can take to create their own embeddings
+- Get dogs in order of compatibility (embedding similarity)

 ## Prerequisites

 Before getting started, ensure you have the following prerequisites: